 They will involve routine tests – checking your blood pressure and your urine, measuring your bump and listening to your baby’s heartbeat

 You will be offered a blood test to rule out gestational diabetes

 The position of your baby is checked – making sure he’s not breech or lying sideways across your abdomen

 Plan your antenatal classes

-Birth & Baby Antenatal Services – With Birth Debrief, Birth Essentials, Baby Essentials, Relax & Breathe workshops and Private Consultations – there is something for every expectant parent.
+Birth, Baby & Family Antenatal Services – With Birth Debrief, Birth Essentials, Baby Essentials, Relax & Breathe workshops and Private Consultations – there is something for every expectant parent.

 This is the time to think about:

-attending antenatal classes – don’t worry about leaving it late Birth & Baby always run antenatal workshops and one to one consultations
+- attending antenatal classes – don’t worry about leaving it too late because Birth, Baby & Family runs a range antenatal courses, birth workshops and one to one sessions.

-dealing with any anxiety, especially if it is to do with the birth of your baby.
-Birth & Baby can also provide support through one to one sessions to help you manage any stress and anxiety.
+- dealing with any anxiety, especially if it is to do with the birth of your baby.
+Birth, Baby & Family can also provide support through one to one sessions to help you manage any stress and anxiety.

 Tips to help you in your 3rd trimester